Vaivara concentration camp: Conditions and prisoners

-Since the main purpose of the camps was the fullest exploitation of the work capacity of their inmates, no large-scale killings of the able-bodied took place in the camps.
-Prisoners in the concentration camp had to work in the nearby forest, a quarry, or in the oil shale extraction.
+Since the main purpose of the camps was to fully exploit the work capacity of their inmates, no large-scale killings of the able-bodied took place in the camps.
+Prisoners in the concentration camp had to work in the nearby forest, a quarry, or in oil shale extraction.
 Those prisoners too old or too sick to work were killed in Selektionen (selections), as were children.
 The first such selection took place in the autumn of 1943, when 150 Jewish men and women were shot in the nearby woods.
-A second selection involved 300 Jews, most of them suffering from typhoid fever.
-In twenty more selections, approximately 500 more Jewish prisoners were murdered, including a group of children.
+A second selection eliminated 300 Jews, most of them suffering from typhoid fever.
+In twenty more selections, approximately 500 more Jewish prisoners were killed, including a group of children.

 From Bodmann's reports, the camp population in the whole complex was 6,982 in October 1943, 9,207 in November 1943, 8,210 in February 1944 and 6,662 in June 1944.

 In December 1943, a typhoid epidemic broke out in the camps, resulting in the deaths of 20 per cent of the camp population.